thoughtful-web/settings-page-wp/docs/config-file.md

 ## File Location

-There are several places where you may keep your configuration file, and listed below are the different ways to tell the `Page()` class where it is:
+There are several places where you may keep your configuration file.
+Tell the `Page()` class where it is using the options below:

 1. Provide no parameter to the class, and it assumes there is a configuration file located at *./config/thoughtful-web/settings/settings.php* or *./config/thoughtful-web/settings/settings.json*.
 Example:
    a. `new \ThoughtfulWeb\SettingsPageWP\Page();`